Education-Cert Elem Ed (EDC)

 EDC 6416.
 Art Teaching Methods.
 (1 Credit)

 EDC 6417.
-Physical Education Teaching Methods.
+Physical Education and Heath Education Teaching Methods.
 (1 Credit)

-This course presents curriculum, methods, and special concerns for teaching Physical Education in the middle and high school levels.
+This course presents curriculum, methods, and special concerns for teaching physical education and health education in the K-12 classroom.
 The intent of this course is for students to utilize their theoretical understandings and content knowledge in direct application to the classroom setting.
-Topics which will be emphasized include curriculum planning, assessment strategies, instructional materials, teaching and learning strategies, and effective instruction as it relates to teaching physical education.
-This course includes the construction of unit and lesson plans using a variety of resources and instructional tools, and special topics related to teaching secondary physical education.
+Topics which will be emphasized include curriculum planning, assessment strategies, instructional materials, teaching and learning strategies, and effective instruction as it relates to teaching physical education and health education.
+Students will experience a multi-week pre-student teaching clinical during this course.

 EDC 6470.
 Writing with Young Children.
 (3 Credits)